 If you don’t win, you may still have additional options to go to a judge for an appeal or review.
 Your attorney will discuss what you can do and how to go about it.

 Trying to get things done without a driver’s license is difficult.
 In rural areas, it can be almost impossible.
 From going to work to buy groceries, to going to court, to picking up your kids from school, you need a vehicle to do so many things in your life.
 If you have had your license suspended you may be able to request DMV to reinstate it.
 But doing so is challenging and can be intimidating.
 And if you do it wrong, you may make your situation worse.
 Don’t go at it alone.
 Instead, stack the cards in your favor.
-Hire a good lawyer and do everything in your power to get the DMV to decide in your favor.
+Hire a traffic lawyer in Lenoir and do everything in your power to get the DMV to decide in your favor.
 With Wilson, Lackey, Rohr & Hall P.C. on your side, you will have an experienced legal team that will go the distance with you.
 To start the process of getting your license back, or keeping it, contact us at 828-758-9110 right away.